 Whenever the carbon dioxide gas is inserted into your pool's return line (circulation), the resulting chemical reaction (carbonic acid) will reduce the pH level in your swimming pool or spa water.
 If you are using carbon dioxide as part of your pool care treatment, you have to control the release of the gas properly and safely.

 A release regulator must be installed with the gas feed systems for this pool chemical treatment.
 Failure to do so could cause your carbon dioxide gas to be release to quickly which could cause your injection system to freeze up.
 The feed system of a carbon dioxide gas treatment set-up also uses an automatic feeder control system.

 The automatic control system is an excellent way of controlling the release regulator in your CO2 gas feed systems.

 The injection of CO2 is accomplished by one of two ways.

 You can use either a booster pump or a venturi (vacuum) system as your means of delivery for the CO2 gas into your pool's circulation line.

 You must remember...injection of this pool chemical treatment should occur downstream from your circulation components.

 This includes your pool sanitizer injection system as well.

-As with all types of pool chemicals, there are advantages and disadvantages.
+As with all types of swimming pool chemicals, there are advantages and disadvantages.
 Lets look at a few disadvantages of using CO2 gas.

 Any pool or spa operator who uses chlorine or carbon dioxide gas as part of their swimming pool care, should consult with their local health department on proper training requirements for these type of products.
-Proper training with these products will help you to safely maintain your carbon dioxide and chlorine gas feed systems.
+Proper training with these chemical products will help you to safely maintain your carbon dioxide and chlorine gas feed systems.